WANASX/ai-aimbot-triggerbot/README.md

 **GamerFun AI Menu** is an advanced tool that combines AI-powered aimbot, triggerbot, and recoil control—optimized for Rainbow Six Siege and many other top shooter games.
 By integrating state-of-the-art computer vision with Logitech driver support, GamerFun AI Menu provides precision targeting, smooth mouse movements, and customizable recoil profiles while mimicking human behavior to help avoid detection.

 ---
+> **⚠️ Disclaimer:**
+> **This software is for educational and experimental purposes only.
+Use it only where you have explicit permission.
+Misuse may violate terms of service or laws.
+The author is not responsible for any consequences.**

+---
 ## Table of Contents

 - [Features](#features)